 TDOT Launches Plan for Pothole Repair

-Motorists should be prepared for short term traffic delays during these repair operations.
+Motorists should be prepared for short-term traffic delays during these repair operations.
 While every effort will be made to perform repairs during off-peak travel times (9:00 a.m. – 3:00 p.m. weekdays), some lane closures may extend into the late afternoon, evening, and weekends.
-We ask drivers to be patient and to watch out for TDOT crews on interstates and state highways.
+We ask drivers to be patient and watch out for TDOT crews on interstates and state highways.
 Work with Us – move over, slow down.

 Motorists can alert TDOT to potholes using this form: https://www.tn.gov/tdot/maintenance/maintenance-request.html